ryan-hays/core/misc/affinity_freshman.md

 # events.out.tfevents.1485708632.ip-172-31-4-5
 # which is a tensorflow summaries file
 # let's try to visualize it:
-# load tensorflow 0.12 (default version in
+# load tensorflow 0.12 (default version in the environment is 0.10)
+source $TF12
+# it's important to launch the tensorboard on port 80.
+By default internet browsers, such as chrome,
+# will connect to port 80.
+You can read more here: https://en.wikipedia.org/wiki/Port_(computer_networking)
+# by default port 80 is not available to the user (the error is port is busy) that's why we use sudo
+# now you can navigate your browser to awsinstance.com
 ```
+ you should be able to see the following:

+####Step 2: evaluating the network